-Her testimony helped sway public opinion in favor of the Gulf War.
+Her emotional testimony helped sway public opinion in favor of the Gulf War.

 But in early 1992, her testimony was called into question.
 New York Times writer John MacArthur revealed that Nayirah was actually the daughter of the Kuwaiti Ambassador to the United States.
 Her appearance had been arranged by a U.S. public relations firm and sponsored by a Kuwaiti organization pushing for military intervention.
 Most importantly, the claims she made could not be corroborated: